|

 I bought a few souvenirs, mostly local-made things like silk scarves from the Mulberries farm and some handmade items from the TAEC Boutique in Luang Prabang.
 I also bought some clothes, but tbh they felt cheaply made and slightly expensive for what they were.

-Other spend this month was on cough medicine and throat lozenges, plus bug spray.
+Other money spent this month was on cough medicine and throat lozenges, plus bug spray.

-A 30 day visa for an American passport holder cost $40 USD; I did a visa on arrival and all was well, though we had an iffy moment where one of my $20 bills wasn’t accepted due to a mark on it.
-They’re VERY picky about that, so make sure they’re in as good a condition as you can.
+A 30 day visa for an American passport holder costs $40 USD; I did a visa on arrival and all was well, though we had an iffy moment where one of my $20 bills wasn’t accepted due to a mark on it.
+They’re VERY picky about that, so make sure your cash is in as good a condition as you can.

-All my hostels and hotels had laundry service, which was very cheap at basically $5/load or less.
-And finally, I got a SIM card at a hostel in Houayxay and it was definitely under $10 for a month of data.
+All my hostels and hotels had laundry service, which was very affordable at basically $5 USD/load or less.
+And finally, I got a SIM card at a hostel in Houayxay and it was under $10 USD for a month of data.

 📲 Traveling through multiple countries?
 Grab the Asialink regional eSIM from Airalo.
 New users, use promo code NEWTOAIRALO15 to save 15%.
 Existing users, use promo code AIRALOESIM10 to save 10%!